NicholasBunn/mastersCaseStudy/services/userDatabase/README.md

 - Run "git clone https://github.com/NicholasBunn/mastersCaseStudy.git" to clone the project onto your machine.
 - Run "cd MastersCaseStudy" to change directory so that you are situated in "MastersCaseStudy").
 - Run "docker build . -f services/userDatabase/DockerFile -t user_database" to build the Docker image for this service.
-- Run "docker run -d -p 127.0.0.1:3306:3306/tcp --name user_database -e MYSQL_ROOT_PASSWORD="supersecret" -e user_database" to start up a Docker container with the service.
+- Run "docker run -d -p 127.0.0.1:3306:3306/tcp --name user_database -e MYSQL_ROOT_PASSWORD="supersecret" user_database" to start up a Docker container with the service.

 ## **Contributing**